Adolf Galland: Return to Germany and alleged Nazi sympathies

 For his services to Argentina, Galland was awarded a pilot's wings badge and the title of the Honorary Argentine Military Pilot.
 In 1955 Galland left South America.
 By that time, he had begun writing his autobiography, The First and the Last (Die Ersten und die Letzten), that was published in 1954 by Franz Schneekluth.
 It was a best-seller in 14 languages and sold three million copies.
 It was well received by the RAF and USAF.

 Galland returned to Germany and was approached by Amt Blank, a commissioner for Chancellor Konrad Adenauer for the purpose of joining the new Bundeswehr now that West Germany was to join NATO as a military power.
 In 1955, General Nathan Twining, the chief of staff of the USAF, sent a secret telegram to General William H. Tunner, commander of United States Air Forces in Europe.
-Claiming Galland's alleged "strong neo-Nazi leanings", association with prominent neo-Nazis such as his former colleague Hans-Ulrich Rudel, and his known service to the Perón dictatorship, which was not on good terms with the United States, Twining asked that Tunner communicate to the German government that although the United States made it clear the appointment was entirely the choice of the Germans, they disapproved of Galland for the position of Inspektor (chief of staff) to the German Air Force.
+Claiming Galland's alleged "strong neo-Nazi leanings", association with prominent neo-Nazis such as his former colleague Hans-Ulrich Rudel, and his known service to the Juan Perón government, which was not on good terms with the United States, Twining asked that Tunner communicate to the German government that although the United States made it clear the appointment was entirely the choice of the Germans, they disapproved of Galland for the position of Inspektor (chief of staff) to the German Air Force.
 According to a Military History Research Office researcher, it is possible that the Americans suspected that Galland's rapid promotions were due to his association with Hitler rather than his merits.
 It is not known how American concerns reached Germany and this was the only reported time that the American government intervened to prevent someone from joining the Bundeswehr.
-Other sources conflict with this, noting to his post-war "association" with Jewish pilots who had served in the RAF.
+Other sources conflict with this, noting to his close post-war association with RAF aces Douglas Bader and Robert Stanford Tuck, allegedly of Jewish ancestry yet named godfather of Galland's son Andreas.